FEATool Multiphysics v1.10

 Finite Element Analysis Toolbox

 The first step in the modeling process is to create a geometry to define the domain to be simulated.
-This section describes how a complex geometry can be created in FEATool by combining geometry objects such as rectangles, circles, blocks, and polygons, or importing an existing CAD geometry from an STL file.
+This section describes how a complex geometry can be created in FEATool either by combining geometry primitives such as rectangles, circles, blocks, and polygons, or importing an existing CAD geometry from an STL file.

-Geometry mode is the default mode that a new FEATool problem starts in (except for 1D problems where a geometry is unnecessary).
+Geometry mode is the default mode that a new FEATool problem starts in.
 This mode can also be selected by pressing the mode button or corresponding menu option.
 While in geometry mode the toolbar buttons represent the geometry objects and operations that are available.
 The main gui window will also show all present geometry objects and highlight them in red while they are selected.
 A selection list box will also be present which is used to select geometry object to perform and apply operations on (in 2D geometry objects can also be selected by clicking on them in the main gui window).

 In two dimensions rectangles, squares, ellipses, circles, and polygonal geometry object primitives are available.
 To create a 2D geometry object click on one of the corresponding toolbar buttons